cnt52845/99-bottles-of-beer-cpp-kata/README.md

 > No more bottles of beer on the wall, no more bottles of beer.</br>
 > Go to the store and buy some more, 99 bottles of beer on the wall.

-This is a 99-bottles-of-beer repository for clean code katas in C++17 using GTest.

 ## Usage

 You can import this project into [Replit](https://replit.com), and it will